 If you receive a letter from the Department of Works and Pensions or the city council to attend interview, under caution, regarding a suspected change in your circumstances you could be accused of benefit fraud.

 It is very important that you have legal representation during this process.
-Our specialist team, at our Newcastle upon Tyne and South Shields offices, can negotiate with investigators on your behalf to achieve as favourable result as possible.
+Our specialist fraud team, at our Newcastle upon Tyne and South Shields offices, can negotiate with investigators on your behalf to achieve the best outcome for you as possible.

 In some cases of benefit fraud, our team can help you avoid court proceedings.
 The most important part of an investigation is the interview itself.
 This can form as very persuasive evidence and is the main reason why it is so important that you receive legal advice prior to attending this interview.
 David Gray’s solicitors will guide you through the entire process, ensuring you are well prepared for your interview.